NataEn/Advanced-JS-Topics/css.md

 all height and widths and font sizes set relatively to the rem and change the font size only.
 Now in screens bigger then 800px all those elements stiled with rem will change accordingly.

+we can also set the font size to 62.5% that is 10px if the default font-size is 16 px.

+**Remember that em is the size that is inherited from the parent div** Both "em" and "rem" are references to the font-size

+# Flex box

+The flex alignment is set on the parent container, it's children are flex-aligned, they behave like inline blocks